ARCANGEL0/ARCANGEL0/README.md

 </p>
 </br>

 > ❱❱❱  Hey there!
-I’m Henry – a developer, gamer, and digital creator who’s all about pushing the limits of tech (and sometimes my own patience).
+I’m Henry — a developer, gamer, and musician who enjoys turning small ideas into working code.
-I whip up code that *mostly* works, craft clean interfaces, and build apps that aim to make the web a bit more exciting.
 My pronouns?
 TCP/IP.

 <br>

 #### What I’m About:

-> 「Techie at Heart」: I’ve got a degree in Software Development and Analysis.
+> 「Techie at Heart」: I’ve got a degree in Software Development and Analysis and I'm currently enrolled in Computer Engineering.
 I mainly work on backend stuff, but I can handle frontend tasks too.
-Just trying to get better every day! \
+Always learnin' whenever I can. \
 > 「AI & Cybersecurity Enthusiast」: I’m really interested in AI and cybersecurity.
-I’ve experimented with creating my own AI models and I’m currently learning about cybersecurity because I find it fascinating.
+I’ve experimented with creating my own AI models and I’m currently learning about cybersecurity and forensic because I find it fascinating.
 I hope to specialize in red teaming and eventually earn an OSCP certification. \
-> 「Problem Solver」: I enjoy tackling challenges and finding creative solutions.
-It’s like a puzzle that keeps me engaged and excited.
+> 「Problem Solver」: I enjoy mind fuzzing challenges and finding creative solutions.
+I'm the type that always has a chessboard and a Rubik cube on his desk (I actually do).

 <br>